yitzuliu/DissertationDemo/README.md

 ```
 AI sees [eggs, pan, stove, spatula, salt, butter]
 AI recognizes "scrambled eggs preparation setup"
-User asks "How do I make scrambled eggs?"
+User asks "What step am I on?"

 AI Response:
-"Perfect!
-I can see you have everything needed for scrambled eggs.
+"You're currently on Step 1: Preparation.
+I can see you have all the necessary tools:
+- Eggs, pan, stove, spatula, salt, butter
+- Estimated time: 2-3 minutes
+- Safety notes: Be careful with hot pan

-1. First, crack 2-3 eggs into a bowl
+Next: Crack 2-3 eggs into a bowl and whisk them..."
-2. Heat your pan on medium heat with a bit of butter
-3. I'll watch and tell you when it's ready..."
 ```

 ### 🔧 **Repair Assistant**
 ```
 AI sees [laptop, screwdriver, replacement_part, manual]
 AI recognizes "laptop repair/upgrade scenario"
-User asks "How do I replace this part?"
+User asks "What tools do I need?"

 AI Response:
-"I can see you're working on a laptop repair.
-Based on the part you're holding:
+"Based on your current repair task, you need:
+- Phillips head screwdriver (you have this)
+- Anti-static wrist strap (recommended)
+- Small container for screws
+- Estimated time: 15-20 minutes
-1. First, ensure the laptop is powered off and unplugged
+- Safety notes: Ensure laptop is powered off and unplugged

-2. I notice you have the right screwdriver - remove the back panel screws
-3. I'll guide you to the correct component location..."
+I can see you're ready to start the repair process..."
 ```

 ### 🪑 **Assembly Assistant**
 ```
 AI sees [furniture_parts, screws, allen_wrench, instruction_manual]
 AI recognizes "furniture assembly in progress"
-User asks "I'm lost, what's next?"
+User asks "How much progress have I made?"

 AI Response:
-"I can see your progress!
-You've completed the base frame correctly.
-Next steps:
-1. Take the long shelf piece (I can see it to your left)
-2. Align it with the middle brackets
-3. Use the 40mm screws - I'll confirm when you have the right ones..."
+"You've completed 60% of the assembly!
+Current status:
+- ✅ Base frame assembled correctly
+- ✅ Side panels attached
+- 🔄 Working on: Shelf installation
+- Remaining: 2 steps (shelf alignment, final tightening)
+- Estimated time remaining: 10-15 minutes

+You're doing great!
+The next step is to align the shelf with the brackets..."
 ```

 ## 🛠️ **Tech Stack**